 A+ is a modest cost upgrade to aLIGO, implemented in a series of incursions.
-The goal binary neutron star inspiral range would be approximately 1.7 times aLIGO (around 340 Mpc), (see Figure 3).
+The goal binary neutron star inspiral range would be approximately 1.7 times aLIGO (around 340 Mpc) with a binary black hole range greater than 2 Gpc , (see Figure 3).
 Each A+ stage could be implemented 1-2 years after the first 3 phases of the detector cycle (simulation, experimental testing and prototyping) have been completed.
 These phases of the detector cycle for frequency dependent squeezing were completed in the first half of 2016, allowing installation around 2017-18.